greybeard-code/NinjaTrader8/README.md

  GreyBeard's Repo of Ninjatrader scripts.
 Use at your own risk.

- Many of my scripts are for use with TradeSaber's Predator tool - https://tradesaber.com/
+ Many of my scripts are for use with TradeSaber's Predator tool - https://tradesaber.com/ I do this for the chalange, but if you want to say thanks, Buy Me a Coffee - https://buymeacoffee.com/greybeardcode All code is in the public domain, let me know if you want any changes.
 # Current Indicators and Strategies

 + **gbSaberADXFilter.cs** - ADX Filer for Trade Saber Predator.